 I am usually a simple gal when it comes to vegetables.
-Because simple seasoning enable the flavor of the vegetable itself to shine through.
+Because simple seasoning enables the flavor of the vegetable itself to shine through.

-Second, cut brussel sprouts in half and have it face down.
-(I’m not really sure “face” is the right term, but the white inside part must be brussels’ faces?)
+Place the Brussel Sprouts with the “face” down, aka the cut side.
+(I’m not really sure “face” is the right term, but the white inside part must be Brussels’ faces, right?)

-Lastly, I usually transfer the brussel sprouts to a serving dish, like the one shown in this post.
-And give it a quick broil before serving.
+Lastly, I usually transfer the Brussels sprouts to a serving dish, like the one shown in this post, and give it a quick broil in the oven before serving it.

 How to Serve Brussel Sprouts

-To be honest, I meal prep oven roasted brussel sprouts almost every week.
-Because they go with everything.
+To be honest, I meal prep oven-roasted Brussels sprouts almost every week.
+I literally think they go with everything!